-Two tiny – yet versatile – outdoor public spaces are coming to Queen Street West this weekend
+Two tiny – yet versatile – outdoor public spaces are coming to Queen Street West

 Outside of cafes and shops, there are too few opportunities to enjoy public life in Toronto without having to reach for your wallet.
 Free public space is the lifeblood of neighbourhoods – where people watching, snacking and small talk about the weather happen.
 In other words, everything that makes a city liveable.